DianZzzz/DianZzzz.github.io/_finance/CFA/Derivatives-and-Currency-Management.md

 VarSwap_t = Variance Notional * PV factor * (t/T * realized volatility^2 + (T-t)/T * Implied volatility^2 - strike^2)

 Settlement_T = Variance Notional * (Realized volatility^2 - Strike^2)

+### Total Return Swap

+#### Compared to ETF
+- Capital Commitment: an ETF would be less efficient (requiring a larger cash outlay) because the capital commitment equals the full notional value.
+In contrast, a total return swap generates a similar economic exposure to ETFs with much lower capital.
+- Liquidity: ETF would be more efficient as ETFs enjoy liquid trading and narrow bid–ask spreads.
+In contrast, total return swaps are over-the-counter contracts (not exchange traded) that are negotiated and customizable on such features as maturity, leverage, and cost.
+- Tracking Error: ETF would have associated tracking error, which may result from premiums and discounts to net asset value, cash drag, or regulatory diversification requirements.
+In contrast, for total return swaps, the replication is exact.

 #### Delta Options
 - >50 Delta Call = ITM